vaginessa/CloudStream-2/README.md

-# CloudSteam 2
+# CloudStream 2

 ***THIS PROJECT IS NOT DONE YET***

-CloudSteam 2 is the successor to CloudSteam and will have many more features.
+CloudStream 2 is the successor to CloudSteam and will have many more features.

 **NEW:**
 + Instant Search